Sentdex/satisfunctions/README.md

 3. Navigate to this cloned project's directory in a terminal/command line

-4. type in `pip install requirements.txt`
+4. type in `pip install -r requirements.txt`

 5. now you can run the script from terminal/command line with: `python satisfactory_building.py`